-Here it is, you’re 18 years old and the moment in life has come where you are asked to answer one of the most important questions of your life, “Where are you going to college?”
-It’s a daunting question that for myself, created a pit in my stomach.
-I didn’t know how to navigate my way through these feelings and the endless amounts of college mail my mom would throw on my desk.
-I know I am not alone in this feeling.
-So, the question is, how do we answer this question that carries more weight than most of us have ever dealt with?
+It can be daunting question.
+For me, it created a pit in my stomach.
+I didn’t know how to navigate my way through this new feeling and the endless amounts of college mail my mom would throw on my desk.
+I know I am not alone in this.
+You may be feeling this way too.
+So, the question really is: How do we answer a question that carries more weight than most of us have ever dealt with before?

 Well, to be honest, I actually swung and missed at my first try on this one.
 I had decided to attend another university for all of the wrong reasons.
 I choose it because, in reality, it was a cop-out.
 It was a choice that had the lowest amount of risk and a choice that revolved around things that did not matter.
 I quickly realized this and had to force myself back to square one and ask again, “Where am I going to college?”
 This time, the once impossible and scary question now seemed so clear.
 I am going to go home, I decided.
 But not back where I grew up home but to a place where I feel at home.
 When I thought in this way, that’s the moment when my college decision changed for me.

 First, I made a list of all the reasons why I loved home.
 Some of them were comfort, peace, and the feeling of being wanted.
 I took on my new college search with clear eyes and a heart that was looking for this new home that I was so hungry for.
 By the grace of God, I was led to this small liberal arts college in West Michigan called Hope.
 It is a place where you walk down the street and are able to say hi to your friends, or complete strangers; a place where you can get incredible coffee and have conversations that will change your life forever; and, a place that holds you close during dark times and celebrates good times.
 It’s a place that I now call home.
 A place where I feel comfort, peace, and the feeling of being wanted.